 - Arynes: These are highly reactive intermediates containing a triple bond within an aromatic ring.

 Detecting and characterizing reaction intermediates can be challenging due to their short lifetimes and low concentrations.
-However, various experimental techniques have been developed to study these elusive species.
+Still, various experimental techniques have been developed to study these elusive species.
 Some of the most commonly used methods include:

 - Spectroscopy: Techniques such as UV-Vis spectroscopy, infrared spectroscopy, and nuclear magnetic resonance (NMR) spectroscopy can provide information about the structure and electronic properties of intermediates.